Seema Tapakai: Release and reception

 The movie was released in India and Overseas on 13 May 2011.
 The movie was received with positive reviews.
 Suresh Kavirayani of Times of India gave a good 3 of 5 rating for the movie and said the movie was fun to watch with whole family.
 Esskay from 123 Telugu gave a 3.5 of 5 rating for the movie and commented that the movie was the best entertainer of the season.
 Sunita Chowdary from Cinegoer gave a very positive review of the movie and said that it was a fun film for all that summer.
 The movie fared very well at the box office and was declared a hit in the year 2011.

 Soundtrack

 Audio release of the film was held on 18 April 2011 in Hyderabad.
 The audio was released and distributed by Madhura Audio.
 The music of this movie was composed by Vandemataram Srinivas.
 The audio was well received.
-Bheems penned 2 songs in the movie while Bhaskarabhatla Ravikumar and Chilakarekka Ganesh penned one song each.
-The famous song "Akasamlo Oka Tara" in the movie Simhasanam, written by legendary poet Veturi and music by Bappi Lahiri was remixed by Vandemataram Srinivas for this movie.
+Bheems penned two songs in the movie while Bhaskarabhatla Ravikumar and Chilakarekka Ganesh penned one song each.
+The song "Akasamlo Oka Tara" in the movie Simhasanam, written by veteran poet Veturi and music by Bappi Lahiri was remixed by Vandemataram Srinivas for this movie.
 The song was sung by Javed Ali and Sravana Bhargavi.